unleashit/Universal-React-Redux-Node-Postgres-Portfolio/README.md

             pass: '{auth_password}'
         }
     },
 };
 ```
+`sessionSecret` can be any string, but it must exist. `mailoptions` and `smtpConfig` are for the contact form and are optional.
 The contact form will both send an email to the creditials provided and add a new record in the DB.
 I didn't bother to make a GUI for contacts, but may at some point.

 `Reminder: this code/theme/site is NOT open source.
 You have DO NOT have permission to use it for any other purpose except for your own personal viewing.
 Please see license file for further details.`